C O G N I H A B

 Rehabilitation therapy empowers individuals to maintain or return to everyday life activities, lately, with an 18% increase in the pervasiveness of non-communicable diseases, a surge in the need for such therapy is observed all around the world.

-VR Rehabilitation in Mental Health
+How VR Is Being Used in Mental Health Rehabilitation

 According to The World Health Organization, 450 million people globally are affected by mental disorders.
 One in four people in the world will be affected by mental disorders at some point in their lives.